This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Deep breathing and coughing will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airways.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Hold a pillow tightly against your incisions when you cough to help decrease pain.
 Repeat these steps 10 times every hour.

 - You may get out of bed and walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.

 - You will be able to eat and drink gradually after surgery.
 You will begin with ice chips or clear liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then eat soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.
 Most people are able to eat normally the day after surgery.